Skip to main content

 Public Health Response

-Public health works with educational partners to support the health and wellbeing of students and staff in school settings.
-Public health may become directly involved if certain reportable diseases, such as measles, where there are measures that can be implemented to prevent further spread.
+Public health works closely with education partners to support the health and wellbeing of students and staff in school settings.
+Public health may become directly involved if certain reportable diseases, such as measles, are identified where there are effective interventions available to prevent further spread and protect against severe disease.
+Additional time-limited public health measures may also be implemented at the discretion of the Medical Health Officer or Provincial Health Officer in response to broader risk of communicable disease transmission in the community.

 Tab Heading